thingsdb/ThingsDocs/v0/content/node-api/node_info.md

-archived_in_memory | Number of events which are archived in memory. cached_names | Number of [names](../../overview/names) cached in memory. client_port | Listening for client TCP socket connections on this port. db_stored_event_id | Last stored event ID in full database store. events_in_queue | Events which are pending in the queue. global_committed_event_id | Lowest known committed event ID by all nodes.
+archived_in_memory | Number of events which are archived in memory. cached_names | Number of [names](../../overview/names) cached in memory. client_port | Listening for client TCP socket connections on this port. connected_clients | Number of connected clients to the node. db_stored_event_id | Last stored event ID in full database store. events_in_queue | Events which are pending in the queue. global_committed_event_id | Lowest known committed event ID by all nodes.